telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 ##### Using Context Broker custom notifications (preferred)

-["CB custom notifications"](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#custom-notifications) is the preferred option because of its simplicity and not having to manage configuration (name-mappings) files in the server.
+[CB custom notifications](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#custom-notifications) is the preferred option because of its simplicity and not having to manage configuration (name-mappings) files in the server.

 ###### Entity data in CB: